Dot-probe paradigm: Historical development

+A full autobiographical account of the development and reception of the paradigm—along with institutional and personal commentary—has been published by Halkiopoulos in a recent preprint.

 Procedure and method

 During the dot-probe task, participants are situated in front of a computer screen and asked to stare at a fixation cross on the center of the screen.
 Two stimuli, one of which is neutral and one of which is threatening, appear randomly on either side of the screen.
 The stimuli are presented for a predetermined length of time (most commonly 500ms), before a dot is presented in the location of one former stimulus.
 Participants are instructed to indicate the location of this dot as quickly as possible, either via keyboard or response box.
 Latency is measured automatically by the computer.
 The fixation cross appears again for several seconds and then the cycle is repeated.
 Quicker reaction time to the dot when it occurs in the previous location of a threatening stimulus is interpreted as vigilance to threat.

 Clinical uses

 Researchers have recently begun using a modified version of the dot-probe task to retrain the attentional bias.
 In this version, the probe replaces the neutral stimuli 100% of the time or the salient stimuli 100% of the time.
 Over the course of a number of trials the attentional bias for salient stimuli can be reduced (in the case of the 'replace-neutral' condition) or enhanced (in the case of the 'replace-salient' condition).
 This method of retraining the attentional bias is called attentional retraining.